 - Seven patients required hospitalization for 48 hours or longer (range: 2-18 days).
-Three of these received chelation therapy: initial BLLs were 67, 228, and 259 ug/dL.
-One patient, whose BLL was 67 ug/dL, died during hospitalization from alcohol-withdrawal syndrome complicated by aspiration preumonia. - Patients reported moonshine ingestion ranging from 0.2 L per day to 1.5 L per day.
-The lead contents of specimens of moonshine confiscated from two radiator-containing stills in the county in 1991 were 7400 ug/L and 9700 ug/L, compared with nondetectable amounts (less than 1.0 ug/L) in municipal water from the county. - a monicipal water from the county.
-Consumption of 0.5 L per day of moonshine containing 9700 ug/L lead would result in a steady state BLL of approximately 190 ug/dL.
+Three of these received chelation therapy; initial BLLs were 67, 228, and 259 ug/dL.
+One patient, whose BLL was 67 ug/dL, died during hospitalization from alcohol-withdrawal syndrome complicated by aspiration pneumonia. - Patients reported moonshine ingestion ranging from 0.2 L per day to 1.5 L per day. - The lead contents of specimens of moonshine confiscated from two radiator-containing stills in the county in 1991 were 7400 ug/L and 9700 ug/L, compared with nondetectable amounts (less than 1.0 ug/L) in municipal water from the county. - Consumption of 0.5 L per day of moonshine containing 9700 ug/L lead would result in a steady state BLL of approximately 190 ug/dL.